isabella232/primetime.en/help/digital-rights-management/on-premises-i15n-server/title-page/code-delivery.md

 * [!DNL ROOT] - contains a [!DNL crossdomain.xml] file

 * ECI cache files - Pre-downloaded
-* [!DNL addIndivCert.py] - A script for updating a License Server’s root of trust to support On Premises individualizations
+* [!DNL addIndivCert.py] - A script for updating a License Server's root of trust to support On Premises individualizations
 * [!DNL CreateMetadata.jar] - A utility for creating On Premises DRM Metadata
 * [!DNL client_sample/] - A folder with a client code snippet
 * Release Notes - For any last minute additions to the documentation